houshmand-2005/py2hlog/README.md

 time.sleep(5)  # to see time changing
 obj1.debug("Add a variable before the 'if' like a = 3") obj1.makehtml("py2hlog.html")  # enter the name of output file
-# you can also use this statuses :
+# you can also use these statuses :
 # _____________________________
 # obj1.critical("your message")
 # obj1.debug("your message")